klust/SupercomputersForStarters/docs/7_Accelerators/7_05_Status_GPU_computing.md

 Linux operating system.

 The true picture of the GPU node is a bit more complicated though.
-Each GPU package contains two GPU dies, and these are connected to each other through some InfinitFabric links.
+Each GPU package contains two GPU dies, and these are connected to each other through some Infinity Fabric links.
 Each GPU die connects to 4 memory packages, with 64 GB of memory per GPU die.
 However, the connection between two GPU dies is sufficiently bandwidth-starved that programming wise a single GPU package should be considered as two separate GPUs.
 Each individual GPU die has its own InfinityFabric link to the CPU and seems to have a preferential CPU chiplet.
-Even though the connection between the GPU packages appears to be an all-to-all conection, this is not true when one looks at the connections between the GPU dies.
+Even though the connection between the GPU packages appears to be an all-to-all connection, this is not true when one looks at the connections between the GPU dies.

 The AMD MI250X is really just a transition to the MI300 series and the